BDE 4.14.0 Production release

 const char *name (bsl::size_t index) const;

-// Return of the name of the parsed option at the specified 'index'
+/// state) of the parsed option at the specified `index` position.

 const balcl::OptionValue& value(bsl::size_t index) const;